Marmt-Group/guides/data/README.md

 *Constant Memory*: processing a stream where the amount of memory required does not increase with the size of the stream.

-*At Least Once Delivery*: a guarantee that a given message will delivered at least once, but may be delivered more than once.
+*At Least Once Delivery*: a guarantee that a given message will be delivered at least once, but may be delivered more than once.
 This is achieved in Kafka by committing an offset after it's been fully processed and in RabbitMQ by acknowledging a message after fully processing it.